-With the Stratus, Bell does us all an excellent service by offering the performance of premium models like the Z20 and Zephyr, but at a fraction of the price.
-For those of us with the torrential perspiration, the sweat guide pad over the brow was pretty handy and very much appreciated.
-It adjusted well, with the rear wheel allowing you to dial right in to fit the edges and oddities of your head while the front straps were free from tangle with the No-Twist Tri-Glides system.
+The Bell Stratus offers a similar performance as Bell's more premium helmets at a fraction of the price.
+For those of us heavy sweaters, the sweat guide pad over the brow is very much appreciated.
+The helmet adjusts well with the rear adjustment dial while the front straps are free from tangles with the No-Twist Tri-Glides system.
 We also think it's a pretty sweet looking helmet.
 This is one of the more comfortable mid-range offerings with great ventilation.
-It will be fine in the winter, especially with a cycling cap or something heavier, but its natural environment is really the hot weather and long rides (maybe not the black version).
+It will be fine in the winter, especially with a cycling cap or something heavier, but its natural environment really is on long rides in warmer weather.

 Bell Stratus MIPS Review

 Compare prices at 2 resellers Pros: Lightweight, cool, moves sweat away from eyes, uses MIPS

 Cons: Buckles might break, straps could loosen, less aerodynamic

 Our Analysis and Test Results

 The Bell Stratus sits right in the middle of the pack, which means it has pretty steady performance across each of our scoring metrics.